TheOnceAndFutureSmalltalker/vehicle_detection/writeup.md

 ## HOG Sub-sampling

 The HOG feature extraction is computationally expensive.
 Furthermore, calculating the HOG values for each window in the search causes redundency of this effort.
 Therefore, I used the HOG sub-sampling approach used the the Vehicle Detection Project, Exercise 35.
-I generated test images using this code to verify that it worked but none are provided here since there is really no difference in quality of output from previous images, this is just an efficienty issue.
+I generated test images using this code to verify that it worked but none are provided here since there is really no difference in quality of output from previous images, this is just an efficiency issue.
 The code for this is in the notebook vehicle_detection.ipynb in the code cell with the same title as the this section.
-Also, several examples can be seen below this cell in teh notebook.
+Also, several examples can be seen below this cell in the notebook.

 ## False Positives

 In order to remove any false positives, I used a heat map approach.
 This is a copy of the image whereby each pixel is incremented by one for each time that it is covered by a bounding box, and all other pixels are zero.
 It is assumed that false positives will not overlap but that positive detections will.
 This allows us to remove any pixels of low heat value.
 Furthemore, it allows us to maintain a history and apply the heat map over several frames.
 In this case, it is assumed that a false positive in one frame will not appear in the next frame or so in the sequence - it being an anomaly.
 But of course, it is expected the positive detections will appear in the subsequent frames, and therefore, overlap to a great degree.

 Once a heat map is built on a single frame, or multiple frames, a threshold can then be applied to remove the pixels indicating false positives.
-This is then passed through the scipy.ndimage.measurements.label() function which groups pixels into distinct areas which can then be used to determine the entire bounding box for the vehicle.
+This is then passed through the `scipy.ndimage.measurements.label()` function which groups pixels into distinct areas which can then be used to determine the entire bounding box for the vehicle.

 Below are some video frames with the final bounding boxes found and the subsequent heat map generated.
 The code for the heat map approach is in the notebook vehicle_detection.ipynb in the code cell with the same title as the this section.
 Additional image examples can be seen there as well.